-On 1 February 2012, UPM announced it is to invest in a biorefinery producing biofuels from crude tall oil in Lappeenranta, Finland.
+In November 2012 UPM announced that it had commenced construction of a biorefinery producing biofuels from crude tall oil at UPM’s Kaukas mill site in Lappeenranta, Finland.
+This followed an initial announcement of the project in 1 February 2012.
 The industrial scale investment is the first of its kind globally.
 The biorefinery will produce annually approximately 100,000 tonnes of advanced biodiesel.
-Construction of the biorefinery will begin in the summer of 2012 at UPM’s Kaukas mill site and be completed in 2014.
 UPM’s total investment will amount to approximately EUR 150 million.
 UPM has not applied for a public investment grant for the project.

 UPM’s advanced biodiesel, UPM BioVerno, will decrease greenhouse gas emissions of transport up to 80% in comparison to fossil fuels.
 The product’s characteristics correspond to those of the traditional oil-based fuels and highly complement today’s vehicles and fuel distribution systems.The construction of the biorefinery will offer work for nearly 200 people for approximately two years.
 When production commences, the biorefinery will directly employ nearly 50 people and indirectly about 150 people.
 [Source: UPM].

 SunPine AB has pioneered a "Wood to Wheel" renewable diesel process technology using crude tall oil, a residual product of the pulp and paper industry, as feedstock.
 The company, created in 2006, is owned by Preem, Sveaskog, Södra and KIRAm AB, and operates a €23 million plant in Piteå.